 When you’re in survival mode, you can’t think of things to spread awareness.
 You just want someone to notice that you’ve been missing.

-When you feel like a good day is a day that no one is physically harmed, you’re not planning ahead for walks or runs or bake sales.
+When you’re in survival mode, you’re not planning ahead for walks or runs or bake sales.
 You’re stuffing chocolate chips in your mouth between referee sessions and crying in the bathroom.

 I’m pretty sure I’m not the only one who’s been living in survival mode.
 Let me say two things.

-*We have started the process at the clinic and it looks like my son has PANDAS.
+After a year, we have discovered my son has PANDAS.
 If your child’s symptoms are getting progressively worse, they are changing into a different person, they are becoming violent or self harming, if psych meds make them worse, you may want to look for more information on PANDAS.
 Start with Pandas Network.
 You may also want to grab a copy of Childhood Interrupted by Beth Alison Maloney.